• 30 Years of Clinical Experience

 • ADHD Predominantly Hyperactive/Impulsive Presentation

-ADHD IS very likely caused by biological factors which influence neurotransmitter activity in certain parts of the brain, and which have a strong genetic basis.
-Studies at NIMH using a PET (positron emission tomography) scanner to observe the brain at work have shown a link between a person's ability to pay continued attention and the level of activity in the brain.
-Specifically researchers measured the level of glucose used by the areas of the brain that inhibit impulses and control attention.
-In people with ADHD, the brain areas that control attention used less glucose, indicating that they were less active.
+Specifically, researchers measured the glucose level used by the brain areas that inhibit impulses and control attention.
+In people with ADHD, the brain areas that control attention used less glucose, indicating they were less active.
 It appears from this research that a lower level of activity in some parts of the brain may cause inattention and other ADHD symptoms.
 These differences are associated with lower levels of available neurotransmitters in those areas of the brain, particularly dopamine.

 Yes.
 Approximately one-third of people with ADHD never have symptoms of hyperactivity or excessive impulsivity.
 Females with ADHD are less likely to have symptoms of hyperactivity compared to males.

-• Will my medical insurance cover costs for diagnosis and treatment of ADHD?
+Will my medical insurance cover costs for the diagnosis and treatment of ADHD?

 Most types of health insurance policies cover diagnostic and treatment services for ADHD that are provided by licensed health care professionals.
 Terms of coverage depend on your health insurance policy.